 I really liked this short-cut innovation!

-So I decided to take a step back to see what others has learnt and done, as well as opening up my mind in this stage.
+So I decided to take a step back to see what others have learned and done, as well as opening up my mind in this stage.

 I wanted to learn about what other business and classmates’ takeaways on any insights on their learning process of using design sprint and to actually apply into the real business scenario.
 So apart from trying to stick the online course all the time, I decided to take a pick to learn from others from Google search!

-Similar to the inventor of Design sprint, Jake knapp, who shared in medium that he learned best from putting his thoughts into writing, I decided to also put my learning journey into writing and hoping to connect with more like minded people to share experiences and learn from each other!
+Similar to the inventor of Design sprint, Jake Knapp, who shared in the medium that he learned best from putting his thoughts into writing, I decided to also put my learning journey into writing and hoping to connect with more like-minded people to share experiences and learn from each other!